-The Olympic and World championships silver medallist went hard to the line to overrun Mamadou Kasse Hanna, Bershawn Jackson and LJ Van Zyl in the 400m hurdles.
+The world and Olympic silver medallist went hard to the line to overrun Mamadou Kasse Hanna, Bershawn Jackson and LJ Van Zyl in the 400m hurdles.

 He had to, it was that close.
-The American’s finish took him to a 48.77 win with the other three right on his heels.
+The US athlete’s finish took him to a 48.77 win with the other three right on his heels.

 Hanne took second in 48.86, Jackson third in 48.92 and Van Zyl fourth in 48.97 in one of the meeting’s closest races.

 A strong field, coupled with the still, cool conditions, seemed to promise a fast finishing time in the men’s 5000m but the early pace was relatively sedate at this level: 5:19.42 for the first 2000m indicated a final time about 13:20 at that stage in the race.

 It got quicker after that, and quicker again in the final 1000m, which was run in 2:26.42.

 At the end of that, it was last year’s Diamond Race winner Ethiopia’s Yenew Alamirew who came through shining.

 Alamirew won in 13:04.83, a meeting record in an event usually run in far tougher conditions than on Sunday, from Kenya’s Thomas Longosiwa and Ethiopia’s Hagos Gebrhiwet.

 Lyukman Adams was the only man over 17 metres in the triple jump and a series of 16.90m, 17.00m, 17.10m, 16.96m and two passes gave him four jumps at least 20cm farther than anyone else could manage.